12 Ways to increase remote employee engagement

 Remote work can be a source of many challenges.
-This is why we encourage you to take frequent opportunities to look back on what the team has accomplished, and how the team could even learn from past events to become more efficient.
+This is why we encourage you to take frequent opportunities to look back on what the team has accomplished and how the team could even learn from past events to become more efficient.

 Retrospectives are a natural fit for this exercise.
 Still, when problems arise (because they always do at some point, right?), you don’t have to all wait until your next retrospective to voice an issue altogether

-Cultivate your transparency, create a culture of direct and frequent feedback.
+Cultivate your transparency, and create a culture of direct and frequent feedback.
 Then let retrospectives be the place of introspection and adaptation for the team.

 If you think psychological safety is a challenge in your team, using a tool that allows people to voice their opinion anonymously could be a great start to get some insights.

 Since you can’t provide a different physical setting for every retrospective, be sure to offer diverse and refreshing activities to keep the team engaged.

 There are many sites where you can find great ideas for retrospectives depending on the vibe of the team and its immediate needs.